mmyahaya/impact.indicator/README.md

 # impact.indicator
-A package to compute impact indicators of Invasive Alien Species using open or given data
+A package to compute impact indicators of Invasive Alien Species using open data